Need to Know, Privileged Information

 Book 2 in the “Need” or “Privileged Series“:

 After discovering what she was Not Privileged to Know in Washington, D.C., Corinne Day continues her search for the truth.
-She soon learns that the conspiracy surrounding her twin’s murder has followed back her to New York City, as she is framed for murder, and multiple attempts are made on her life.
+She soon learns that the conspiracy surrounding her twin’s murder has followed her back to New York City, as she is framed for murder, and multiple attempts are made on her life.
 Determined to find the truth, and armed with newfound friends, she surges forward, despite all personal cost.

 As she feels her way through the lies and violence, Can she survive her quest, or will the forces of evil, set deep within the justice system and the National Political arena, crush her before the truth is revealed?